 You could say that the ultimate transformation began with the opening of The Shops at Columbus Circle, a buzzing destination that attracts millions of people a year.
 Whether you’re looking for Michelin-starred restaurants (Per Se, Masa), glamorous lounges (Ascent Lounge New York, Center Bar), designer shopping (BOSS, Ted Baker London), stellar entertainment (Jazz at Lincoln Center), a luxury hotel (Mandarin Oriental New York), or even a sprawling condo, there’s no better spot.
 It’s a world-class address with world-class views of the Manhattan skyline and the treetops of Central Park.

-Like bees to honey, The Shops at Columbus Circle keeps attracting trend-setting restaurants (Momofuku Noodle Bar, Bluebird London), new shops (wellness outfitter lululemon, fashion boutique Montmartre), and neighbors who have been helping to establish Columbus Circle as the place to see and be seen.
+Like bees to honey, The Shops at Columbus Circle keeps attracting trend-setting restaurants (Momofuku Noodle Bar), new shops (wellness outfitter lululemon, fashion boutique Montmartre), and neighbors who have been helping to establish Columbus Circle as the place to see and be seen.

 When Nordstrom, the cult-like West Coast department store, was looking to set up shop in New York City, guess which neighborhood it picked?
 Columbus Circle.
 The men’s store, which opened at 3 Columbus Circle, will be joined in October 2019 by Nordstrom NYC, its Manhattan flagship.
 Target, a favorite of budget-minded fashionistas, will also soon be opening nearby.
 Then there are spots like The Museum of Arts and Design, a cutting-edge cultural center just across the way.
 There's even a scene going on underground: Near the 59th Street subway entrance, you’ll find Turnstyle, a cool market with food stands and pop-up shops.